European Banking Federation

 29 Nov 2021

-Their ask — The organization wants AMLA to select supervised entities based on actual risk rather than size or geographic spread.
+Message — The organization wants AMLA to select supervised entities based on actual risk rather than size or geographic spread.
 They request extending AMLA's scope to non-financial sectors and avoiding duplicated supervision and fees between AMLA and national authorities.1234

-How it helps them — This would prevent large banks from automatic selection while smaller high-risk entities escape scrutiny.56
+Why — This would prevent large banks from automatic selection while smaller high-risk entities escape scrutiny.56

-Who loses — Smaller non-bank financial firms and non-financial sectors face lighter supervision under current proposal.7
+Impact — Smaller non-bank financial firms and non-financial sectors face lighter supervision under current proposal.7

 Meeting with Valdis Dombrovskis (Executive Vice-President)